 The festival aside, Newquay is a great place to visit any time of the year if you’re looking for the ultimate laid-back destination.
 And less than an hour’s drive down the coast you’ve got St Ives, where the re-opening of Tate St Ives is the biggest news of 2017.

 OK, so we said we weren’t going to go for the obvious ones.
 But you can’t talk about alternative city breaks without mentioning London – a place that’s packed with so many vastly different areas it’s like a whole bunch of cities rolled in to one.

 For something different to the usual tourist attractions, try the city’s East End.
 Book on to an aptly-named Alternative London tour and you can see the bits that didn’t make it into the guidebook.

 It’s not all urban grime and hipster cafés, though.
 One area that doesn’t get nearly as much attention these days, but remains a great place to visit, is the Queen Elizabeth Olympic park.
 Later this year it’ll host two huge athletics events: The IAAF and IPC 2017 World Championships in August, and the epic track cycling race, Six Day London, in October.
 Sports fans would be mad to miss them.

-You can book coach travel to all of these cities with megabus, and prices start from just £1 plus a 50p booking fee.
-What are you waiting for?
+You can book coach travel to all of these cities with megabus, so what are you waiting for?